-- International students are accepted, but only based on limited available funds.
+- International students are accepted, but on a very limited basis.

-Participating U.S. citizens/students will receive airfare and transportation to Tempe, Arizona (up to $500), room & board and a $3,000 stipend.
-Accepted international student award amount varies (notification of award amount by March 20)
+Participating U.S. citizens/students will receive airfare and transportation to Tempe, Arizona (up to $500), room & board and a $4,000 stipend (notification of award amount by March 20).

 - Completed MTBI application (accessible by the link below)